samcaetano/ideological_bias_detector/README.md

-# Text and author-level political inference using heterogeneous knowledge representations
+# Text and author-level political inference using heterogeneous knowledge representations :speech_balloon:

 The inference of politically-charged information from text data is a popular research topic in Natural Language Processing (NLP) at both text- and author-level.
 This repository contains code that enabled experiments upon the afore mentioned topic.
 Content will be organized and detailed in a future paper.